Tree house

-A tree house, tree fort or treeshed is a platform or building constructed around, next to or among the trunk or branches of one or more mature trees while above ground level.
-Tree houses can be used for recreation, work space, habitation, a hangout space and observation.
+A tree house, tree fort or treeshed, is a platform or building constructed around, next to or among the trunk or branches of one or more mature trees while above ground level.
+Treehouses, can be used for recreation, work space, habitation, a hangout space and observation.
 People occasionally connect ladders or staircases to get up to the platforms.

 History

 Prehistoric hypotheses

-Building tree platforms or nests as a shelter from dangers on the ground is a habit of all the great apes, and may have been inherited by humans.
-It is true that evidence of prehistoric human-made tree houses have never been found by paleoanthropologists, but remains of wooden tree houses would not remain.
-However, evidence for cave accommodation, terrestrial human-made rock shelters, and bonfires should be possible to find if they had existed, but are scarce from earlier than 40,000 years ago.
-This has led to a hypothesis that archaic humans may have lived in trees until about 40,000 years ago.
-The skeletal changes due to the evolution of human bipedalism started at least four million years ago, and may have happened while hominins were still living in trees.
-According to the alternative savannah hypothesis, this evolution happened as an effect of early humans settling on the ground in savannahs.
+All great apes build tree platforms or nests as shelter from dangers on the ground, and the habit may have been inherited by humans.
+While no evidence of prehistoric human-made tree houses has been found, wooden structures would not have survived over time.
+In contrast, evidence of cave dwellings, rock shelters, and bonfires is detectable, but is notably scarce from before 40,000 years ago.
+This has led to the speculative hypothesis that archaic humans may have lived in trees until then.
+The skeletal changes due to the evolution of human bipedalism started at least four million years ago, but early bipedal hominins may still have spent some time in trees and retained some tree-climbing abilities.
+Early terrestrial bipedalism is supported by evidence such as fossilized bones and footprints (like the Laetoli footprints).
+According to the savannah hypothesis, this evolution happened as an effect of early humans adapting to life on the ground in savannah environments, partly for more energy-efficient locomotion.